Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/Multimedia/Class VideoStreamOverlay.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-ch: Channel to get the OSD text’s height.
+ch: Channel to get the OSD text's height.

 - 0